AddyRdz/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 ### Clues and Considerations, Next Steps
 - Try and provide a non-nested bulleted list.
 - talk about the vocabulary but try to leave our the spanish words because the student can refer to the vocabulary table.
+- Reference the <file>considerations-examples.xml</file> for good structure examples

 ## Student Input